 Gabrielle’s three central passions are 1) her family, including her husband of 31 years and her daughter currently living in California with her husband; 2) helping children and adults grow into their best selves; and 3) social justice — specifically, creating and sustaining beloved community.
 She would love for you to join her in #2 and #3.

 Sheri started work at River Road on December 4, 2003 – three days before the Annual Bazaar.
 When she saw all the excitement, energy and love (and “good goods”) filling the building, she knew she found a great place to work.
-Sheri is now responsible for member services, database management, outreach and, most importantly, helping people connect with the excitement, energy and love at RRUUC.
+After spending years as RRUUC’s Director of Membership, Sheri is now responsible for print and electronic communications and database management.
+She also serves as liaison to the Financial Stewardship Committee.

 Sheri has a BA in Sociology and Education, an MA in Human Resources Administration and over 25 years working in human resources, training and development for large retail organizations in New England, and as principal in her own consulting company.
 Prior to coming to RRUUC, she worked as Manager of Volunteer Programs for a nonprofit serving the needs of homeless and low income families in Fairfax, VA.